School should be a place where children are happy; feel secure and where they can achieve as well as they are able – enjoyable for all.

 How do we keep you informed about your child?

-- There will be a Progress meeting every term to which you ail be invited.
+- There will be a progress meeting every term to which you will be invited.

 - A copy of your child’s progress report will be sent to you.